labsin/SpriterPlusPlusQt/README.md

 A WIP to implement Spriter files in Qt5 Scene Graph to be used in QML

-Still needs a lots of improvements.

 ## Requirements

-You need a Qt5 dev environment and a c+11 compiler.
+You need a Qt5 dev environment, a c+11 compiler and a recent CMake.

-## To build
+## HowTo Build

 ```
 mkdir build && cd build